Automotive industry in Indonesia: Volvo

 A fleet of Volvo 144's being used as police cars in 1976, a result of Liem's close relationship with the Indonesian government.

 Volvo automobiles have been regularly imported to Indonesia since 1971, when Liem Sioe Liong's PT Central Sole Agency gained the concession.
 By 1975, industrial policy dictated that the cars be assembled locally and Liem responded by creating a joint venture called PT Salim Jaya Motor, operated by his son Albert.
 A small number of heavy trucks were also imported.
 They assembled two Volvo models and had a steady market in the form of military and government officials.
 The venture still lost money though, partly due to the difficulties of collecting money from government officials during the Suharto era.
 Even with government favor, sales were never very large: between 1976 and 1985, only 1015 Volvo passenger cars (and 201 heavy trucks) were assembled in Indonesia.

-The Salim Group still imports Volvo trucks, buses, and construction equipment as of 2017, through a company called PT Indotruck Utama.
+In February 2017, Volvo's car division finally appointed Garasindo as its sole agent, replaced Indomobil which has been running for a long time as the distributor.
+The Salim Group still imports Volvo trucks, buses, and construction equipment, through a company called PT Indotruck Utama.

+In 2022, Volvo cars's sole agent changed again, and now Leading Vision Otomotif is the sole agent.